 Clients who are nearing the end of their stay work with their counsellor to create a comprehensive and realistic continuing care plan.
-Each individual plan provides an array of tools and strategies as well as a series of specific requirements tailored to ensure ongoing success and growth in recovery.
+Each individual plan provides an array of tools and strategies, as well as a series of specific requirements tailored to ensure ongoing success, accountability, and growth in recovery.

-Continuing care plans outline necessities such as meeting attendance, further one-on-one counselling and maintenance of healthy relationships.
-Clients develop daily maintenance checklists and weekly routines based on their abilities and living situations after leaving our residential program.
+Continuing care plans outline necessities such as attending meetings, further one-on-one counselling, and maintenance of healthy relationships.
+Clients develop daily maintenance checklists and weekly routines based on their abilities and living situations after leaving our residential treatment program.

-In order to help deal with stress and anxiety, healthy coping mechanisms that were identified during treatment are also included in the continuing care plans.
-By following the recommendations of our counselling team, the men leaving Together We Can have a dramatically greater chances of success.
+To ensure stress and anxiety are dealt with in a responsible fashion, healthy coping mechanisms that were identified during the treatment stay are included in continuing care plans.
+By following the recommendations of our counselling team, the men leaving Together We Can have a dramatically greater chance of success.

 Graduates of Together We Can are offered a great way to stay connected through our weekly Alumni Group.
-This group meets from 7pm to 8pm every Thursday night at 2831 Kingsway, Vancouver.
+This group meets from 7pm to 8pm every Thursday night at 2831 Kingsway in Vancouver.
 If you have any questions regarding Alumni Group feel free to email Carol Anne Turbitt at firstname.lastname@example.org.